NBJIN/Project-2-/README.md

 D. Typography
 <br>

 The font that was chosen throughout this project is Montserrat.
-It is a very clear font and is also easy to read in the selected font color of orange, red and blue.
+It is a very clear font and is also easy to read in the selected font colors of orange, red and blue.

 https://en.wikipedia.org/wiki/Montserrat_(typeface)